ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Act 2: Monologues

-_5-10 minutes: What does your character really feel?
+_5-10 minutes.
+What does your character really feel?
 Started by Mother E and ended when all have spoken._

 This mini-act starts directly after Mother E has informed the others that she plans to sell the Tiara.
 One at the time, in any order, the players let their characters have an internal monologue about how they feel at this exact moment about the decision.
 An internal monologue means that the player lets their character speak completely from the heart, as if no-one was listening.
 However, not not reveal any story-altering secrets at this time.
 No other characters are allowed to comment or react to what is said.
 Once everyone has had their turn, there is a short pause in silence where any who may have gotten up are given time to sit down.
 Then begins:

 ## Act 3: Conflict

-_30 minutes: Make the conflict lines between characters clear.
+_30 minutes.
+Make the conflict lines between characters clear.
 Started by Mother E and ended by Granny D._

 In this act, each character pushes their agenda and listens to the opinions of others.
 It is OK for your character to nuance their view on any given topic, but no disagreements shall be resolved in this act.